deso-protocol/deso-workspace/libs/identity/README.md

     permissions have been requested, you'll never need to ask users to approve transactions going forward which makes it easier to build better user experiences.
-- `deso-protocol` depends on node backend packages and requires configuring your build system to include node polyfills.
+- `deso-protocol` depends on many node backend packages and requires configuring your build system to include node polyfills.
   - This library does not depend on any backend packages.
 Everything here is browser friendly.
 Just npm install and use this immediately without any